-The Loom and Leaf mattress comes in a 12-inches construction which is distributed in 4 layers of different materials.
+The Loom and Leaf mattress comes in a 12-inch construction that is distributed in 3 layers of different materials.

-- The 3rd layer is 2 inches thick, and it is intended to bring the transitional support.
-It’s made out of support foams, and it works as a transitional layer, allowing the comfort layers to transition appropriately with the base of the mattress.
+- The middle layer is 2 inches thick and made of support foam.
+This part of the bed works as a transitional layer, allowing the comfort layers to transition appropriately with the base of the mattress.

-- The 4th layer is 5.5 inches thick.
-It’s made out of support foam, and it is intended to bring in the solid foundation that you need for proper spinal alignment.
-The layer also adds the shape to the bed.
+- The base is 6 inches of highly-dense polyfoam.
+It is intended to establish the solid foundation that you need for proper spinal alignment.
+The layer also adds shape to the bed.
 It is made so that it’s breathable enough so you shouldn’t wake up in the middle of the night.

 The next thing that you want to take a look at is the cover of the Loom & Leaf bed.
-It is made out of entirely organic cotton which brings a soft sleeping sensation alongside impressive breathability.
-The cover isn’t going to dampen the overall characteristics of the mattress which is its intention.
+It is made out of entirely organic cotton, which brings a soft sleeping sensation alongside impressive breathability.
+The cover isn’t going to dampen the overall characteristics of the mattress, which is its intention.
 It should simply enhance them.
-Right under the cover, which is quilted, there is a thin layer made out of natural thistle.
+Right under the quilted cover, there is a thin layer made out of natural thistle.
 It acts as a fire retardant, used as a substitute for chemical-based materials.

 The construction of Saatva is entirely different.
 The mattress comes with two separate layers made out of steel coils.
-Also, it can vary in height, depending on the preferences of the sleeper.
-With this said, it can be ordered at 11.5 or 14.5 inches thick.
-This is a mattress that’s a hybrid and, as such, it is designed to provide comfort, longevity, as well as support.
+There are also two height options available.
+Customers can choose between an 11.5-inch bed or a 14.5-inch bed.
+This foam and coil hybrid is designed to provide comfort, longevity, and support.

 The construction is layered as follows:

-- The 4th layer aims to bring in serious edge support.
-It is located under the top as well as above the bottom coil layer, and it runs along the side of the bed.
+- The perimeter aims to bring in serious edge support using a high-density foam that runs along the sides of the bed.

 The cover is similar and effective like the one on the Loom and Leaf.
-The company uses entirely organic cotton in both mattresses, and there is also the same pillow top designed fashioned in a euro-style manner.
-The intention is to provide additional comfort as well as softness to the hybrid mattress.
-The cover looks extremely similar to the one used by the Loom & Leaf bed, and the main difference is the color.
+The company uses organic cotton to help create their euro-style pillow top.
+The intention is to provide additional comfort and softness to the hybrid mattress.
+The cover looks similar to the one on the Loom & Leaf bed but this model has slightly less color overall.